 The brewery is based in the heart of hop country, in the medieval market town of Faversham in Kent.
 Its ales use 95% Kentish hops, which are combined with the finest malted barley and chalk filtered mineral water from an artesian well deep beneath the brewery.

 In addition to traditional favourites such as Spitfire and Bishops Finger, the brewery also produces modern beers, such as the Whitstable Bay Collection, Japanese lager Asahi and leading US craft beer Samuel Adams Boston Lager.
 Shepherd Neame beers have won in excess of 40 brewing awards in the last decade and quality is at the forefront of everything they brew.

 The brewery operates 328 pubs and hotels across London and the South East, including 267 tenanted pubs and 54 managed pubs and hotels.
 The estate includes urban, rural and coastal pubs and characterful boutique hotels, with 500 bedrooms across the estate.

-Shepherd Neame brews more than 70 million points annually and exports 20% of its output to 35 countries worldwide.
+Shepherd Neame brews more than 70 million pints annually and exports 20% of its output to 35 countries worldwide.
 A Royal Warrant Holder to HRH Prince of Wales, the business provides more than 4,500 jobs in the UK.

 The digital agency getting creatives onto the best online platforms to publish amazing content, sell their work and measure performance.